lucian3434/Rune-Firmware/README.md

 Reference firmware for the Rune brushless blaster control board.
 Currently under development, this repository will likely change a good bit in the near future

 ## TODO
-- [x] Noise rejection in the PID loop so that a D term is actually helpful (or otherwise I re-evaluate my PID tuning ability) **update: i need to re-evaluate my pid tuning ability**
+- [ ] Better noise filtering for PID control
 - [ ] \(BIDSHOT code) Support for extended telemetry packets
-- [ ] Better error checking when using telemetry data
+- [x] Error checking and rejection when using telemetry data
 - [ ] Make a better attempt to get everything set up before saying boot was successful (and add a safety flag so that most code doesn't run until after boot is complete)
 - [x] FPS select on boot
 - [ ] Flash read/write for configuration
 - [ ] Refactor main.cpp to make it easier to understand
-- [ ] Provisions for a solenoid pusher (brushed pusher with cycle switch only atm)
+- [x] Provisions for a solenoid pusher (brushed pusher with cycle switch only atm)
 - [ ] More detail in the readme
 - [x] Decide what license fits best
-- [ ] Figure out what else needs to be added
+- [x] Figure out what else needs to be added (WIP_)

 ## Features